This chapter describes how to troubleshoot the Cisco 7600 series router hardware installation and contains these sections:

 If a second power supply is available, install it in the second power supply bay and contact a customer service representative for further instructions.

-Step 2 If you have a second (redundant) power supply, repeat Step 1 for this power supply.
+Step 2 If you have a second (redundant) power supply, repeat Verify that the INPUT OK LED on the power supply is green. for this power supply.

 If you are unable to resolve the problem or if you determine that either a power supply or backplane connector is faulty, see the “Contacting Customer Service” section.